-Our main aim is to give an elementary proof of the following theorem:
+Our first aim is to give an elementary proof of the following:

-\begin{theorem} Let~$M^n$ be a closed oriented smooth manifold whose fundamental group is amenable and let~$S^{n-1}\rightarrow E\rightarrow M^n$ be an oriented sphere bundle.
-If~$E$ admits a smooth transverse affine foliation, then the Euler number of the bundle vanishes. \end{theorem}
+\begin{theorem} Let~$M^n$ be a closed oriented smooth manifold whose fundamental group is amenable.
+If an oriented sphere bundle over $M^n$ admits a smooth transverse affine foliation, then the Euler number of the bundle vanishes. \end{theorem}

-In other words, for amenable $\pi_1(M^n)$, the existence of an affine transverse structure forces the primary obstruction to a global section to vanish.

 Our proof relies on ideas of D. Sullivan \cite{Sullivan} and on M. Kazarian's averaging principle \cite{Kaz}, together with the F{\o}lner property of amenable groups.